ninjacoder88/software-fundamentals/01-ReferenceTypesVsValueTypes/01-ReferenceTypesVsValueTypes.md

 bool

-**Which of those types are reference types?** string object
+**Which of those types are reference types?** string __kind of__ object

 **What is a value type?**
-It is a data type that is stores the actual value __Typically__ value types are stored directly on the application stack, but there are exceptions A value type is copied from one place to another
+A value type is a data type where the actual value is stored __on the application stack__ and is immuatable (meaning the value can't be changed)
+You will often hear that value types are stored on the stack, but that is not always true.
+A vaule type is copied from one memory location to another

 **What is a reference type?**
-It is a data type that stores a reference to the actual value __Typically__ reference types are stored in the application heap, but there are exceptions A reference type copies the reference not the value
+A reference type is a data type where the actual value is stored __in the application heap__ and a reference to that object is stored __on the application stack__
+A reference to the object is stored and the reference is copied not the object.
+You will often hear that reference types are stored on the heap, but there are exceptions.

+**Why are strings "kind of" reference types?**
+Strings are special case reference types in that the data is stored on the heap because a string can be very large (in terms of memory) so we don't want to blow up the stack (stack overflow), however similar to value types, we want our strings to be immuatable

 ## Demo